HAWAII FOOD & WINE FESTIVAL

 TOTAL PUBLICITY VALUE

-TOTAL AMOUNT DONATED BACK TO OUR BENEFICIARIES SINCE 2011
+TOTAL AMOUNT DONATED BACK TO THE COMMUNITY SINCE 2011

 Your Purchase Makes an Impact